Notice Board Company in Whitby

 About Whitby

 Whitby is a seaside town, port and civil parish in the Scarborough borough of North Yorkshire, England.
-Situated on the east coast of Yorkshire at the mouth of the River Esk, Whitby has a maritime, mineral and tourist heritage.
-Its East Cliff is home to the ruins of Whitby Abbey, where Cædmon, the earliest recognised English poet, lived.
-The fishing port emerged during the Middle Ages,
+Situated upon the east coast of Yorkshire at the mouth of the River Esk, Whitby has a maritime, mineral and tourist heritage.
+Its East Cliff is home to the ruins of Whitby Abbey, where Cædmon, the very old recognised English poet, lived.
+The fishing port emerged during the Middle Ages, supporting important herring and whaling fleets, and was where Captain Cook bookish seamanship.
+Tourism started in Whitby during the Georgian epoch and developed with the start of the railway in 1839.
+Its fellow feeling as a tourist destination is enhanced by the proximity of the tall ground of the North York Moors national park and the pedigree coastline and by membership with the horror novel Dracula.
+Jet and alum were mined locally, and Whitby jet, which was mined by the Romans and Victorians, became fashionable during the 19th century.